How to Apply

 Spiritual Commitment

-• The parent should be familiar with the Mission, Core Values, and Faith Statement of Maranatha Christian Academy.
+• The parent should be familiar with the Mission, Core Values, and agree with the Faith Statement of Maranatha Christian Academy.

-• The student and at least one parent must profess Jesus Christ as Savior.
+• At least one parent must profess Jesus Christ as their Savior.

 • The student will be required to participate in and be open to spiritual growth.